fabriguespe/Talk-To-Lens/PROMPT.md

 ### Errors:

-- Not found: Table lens-public-data:polygon.public_hashtags was not found in location US
+Not found: Table lens-public-data:polygon.public_hashtags was not found in location US Name owned_by not found inside pp